Medical Aid In Dying

 In May of 2013, Vermont became the fourth state to legalize Medical Aid in Dying (MAID).
 Vermont’s law (Act 39) permits a physician to prescribe to a terminally ill, capable, adult patient medication to be self-administered for the purpose of hastening their own death.
 In 2023, Vermont became the first state in the nation to pass legislation that permits MAID services to be provided to qualifying patients regardless of the state in which they legally reside.

 While the Vermont Ethics Network (VEN) recognizes that Vermonters hold a diversity of views in regard to MAID, the practice is a legal end-of-life care option in this state.
 Act 39 outlines the process a physician must follow to be immune from any civil, criminal or professional disciplinary action for participation in medical aid in dying.
-There are currently 11 states in the United States where MAID is permitted.
+There are currently 10 states in the United States where MAID is permitted, in addition to the District of Columbia.

 Participation in Act 39 is voluntary—for patients and health care providers.
 Patients seeking this end-of-life option can change their mind at any time.
 While many Vermont physicians, facilities and hospice organizations now have experience with Act 39, their participation is also voluntary.
 There is no public list of participating prescribers.